sailxjx/fitball/README.md

 * add word seg functions

 ##Segment
+###This is stuck by some reason, maybe I should think differently...
 * four rules of [mmseg](http://technology.chtsai.org/mmseg/)
 * substr, split by punctuations in positive direction
 * make chunks in positive direction